 No Corporate governance principles Corporate governance principle compliance criteria Status of conformity with the corporate governance principle Explanations of deviation from the assessment criteria of compliance with the corporate governance principle 4.3.3 The amount of severance pay 1.
-The amount of compensation ("golden parachute") □ compiled with Partially complied with. (so-called "golden parachute") payable by the company in the event or key managers at the Company's initiative and in the absence of unfair actions on their part, did not exceed the double fixed portion of the annual remuneration in the reporting period.
-Given the current geop of executive bodies and to compensate for their effectively in case of su and electing them to geop and approved the Refor Members of Executive Society. √ partially complied with The Company complied with this recommendation in previous reporting of early dismissal of an executive body or other key manager at the initiative of the company, provided that there have been no bad faith actions on the part The Policy on Remuneration and Compensations to Members of Executive Bodies caps the amount of compensation (severance) at the annual fixed remuneration. of such person, should not exceed two times the fixed portion of his/her annual remuneration. corporate governance principle □ compiled with ✓ partially complied with Given the current geopolitical situation, and in order to retain members of executive bodies amid a high probability of sanctions risks, to compensate for their personal risks and motivate them to work effectively in case of such risks, as well as to source top-tier candidates and electing them to governing bodies, the Exchange's Supervisory Board approved the Regulation on the Financial Protection Programme for Members of Executive Bodies of Moscow Exchange in Case of Materialised Sanction Risks (hereinafter the "Programme").
+The amount of compensation ("golden parachute") □ compiled with Partially complied with. (so-called "golden parachute") payable by the company in the event paid by the Company in case of early termination of powers to the members of executive bodies √ partially complied with The Company complied with this recommendation in previous reporting periods. of early dismissal of an executive body or other key manager at the initiative of the company, provided that there have been no bad faith actions on the part or key managers at the Company's initiative and in the absence of unfair actions on their part, did not exceed the double fixed portion of the annual remuneration in the reporting period. □ not complied with The Policy on Remuneration and Compensations to Members of Executive Bodies caps the amount of compensation (severance) at the annual fixed remuneration. of such person, should not exceed two times the fixed portion of his/her annual remuneration. corporate governance principle □ compiled with ✓ partially complied with of executive bodies amid a high pro to compensate for their personal ris effectively in case of such risks, as we and electing them to governing body Board approved the Regulation on to for Members of Executive Bodies or Given the current geopolitical situation, and in order to retain members of executive bodies amid a high probability of sanctions risks, to compensate for their personal risks and motivate them to work effectively in case of such risks, as well as to source top-tier candidates and electing them to governing bodies, the Exchange's Supervisory Board approved the Regulation on the Financial Protection Programme for Members of Executive Bodies of Moscow Exchange in Case of Materialised Sanction Risks (hereinafter the "Programme").
 In accordance with the Programme, those members of the executive bodies who have been personally sanctioned by the European Union, the United Kingdom, Canada, Japan and the United States, if the occurrence of sanctions risks is linked to their employment and holding positions in the management bodies of Group companies, are either guaranteed three-year employment or, if the Exchange decides it is necessary to terminate employment with such a member, payment of an additional remuneration above the recommended amount.
 In 2024, the powers of a member of the executive body who came under personal sanctions were terminated, with payment of remuneration under the Programme.
 The measure aimed at minimizing the risks of partial non- compliance with this recommendation is that compensation exceeding the recommended size are only paid out in cases specified in the Programme.
 The Company intends to resume disclosure so to adhere to this recommendation once the geopolitical situation stabilises and the risk of imposing personal sanctions on members of the Exchange's executive bodies to an acceptable level.